SabraBoydDev/git-solo-exercise/readme.md

 # Questions For An AnnieCannons Student
-If you could live anywhere in the world, where would you live?
+If you could live anywhere in the world, where would you live? <br>
 Do you play video games?
-What's your favorite?
+What's your favorite? <br>
+What do you like to do to relax? <br>